MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-discovery-alerts.md

 **NTLM**: Attacker makes NTLM authentication requests using the dictionary of names to try to find a valid username in the domain.
 If a guess successfully determines a username, the attacker gets the **WrongPassword (0xc000006a)** instead of **NoSuchUser (0xc0000064)** NTLM error.

-In this alert detection, [!INCLUDE [Product short](includes/product-short.md)] detects where the account enumeration attack came from, the total number of guess attempts, and how many attempts were matched.
-If there are too many unknown users, [!INCLUDE [Product short](includes/product-short.md)] detects it as a suspicious activity.
+In this alert detection, Defender for Identity detects where the account enumeration attack came from, the total number of guess attempts, and how many attempts were matched.
+If there are too many unknown users, Defender for Identity detects it as a suspicious activity.
 The alert is based on authentication events from sensors running on domain controller and AD FS servers.

 **Learning period**: